Cyclone Vayu: Guj on alert, people from coast to be evacuated

 "June 13 and 14 are crucial for us.
 We have roped-in the Army, NDRF, Coast Guard and other agencies for rescue and relief work.
 To minimise human casualty, we will start shifting people living in coastal areas to safer locations from tomorrow," he said.

+While the cyclone's impact will most likely be in Kutch and Saurashtra regions, two NDRF teams have also been deployed in south Gujarat to deal with any eventuality, Kumar informed.

+Apart from people, authorities also aim to shift livestock to safer places, he said, adding that separate teams have been formed to expedite repairing work of roads, removing debris and restoring electricity.

-Gujarat ports and transport department's principal secretary Sunaina Tomar said a disaster management plan has been put in place at all ports of the state.
+Gujarat ports and transport department principal secretary Sunaina Tomar said a disaster management plan has been put in place at all ports of the state.

 "We have installed power generators at all the ports.
 Cargo and Ro Ro ferry operations have been halted.
 Leaves of port and transport employees have been cancelled," said Tomar.